How new task versions are created

 However, if the new task version is failed or is incomplete when the expiry date is reached, the following happens:

-If the product application is approved, it goes into review.
+If the assessment is passed, it goes into review.

-If the product application is not yet approved, it remains in Onboarding.
+If the assessment is not yet passed, it remains in Onboarding.

-The product application cannot be approved until the new task version is passed.
+The assessment cannot be passed until the new task version is passed.

 The task status remains Task failed or Incomplete.